splch/slc.is/posts/bestWordleStrategy.md

 | 2           | AEROS | UNLIT |       |
 | 3           | AEROS | CLINT | DUMPY |

 It was mentioned in a [Hacker News comment](https://news.ycombinator.com/item?id=29928263#29930961) that there are actually two lists: one for guessing and another for possible answers.
 Using this, I updated the best first couple words.
 I'll also include these, but deriving it is simple with the code above.
-I'll pull a physics professor and "leave it as an exercise."
+I'll pull a physics professor and "leave it as an exercise… [<abbr title="Just Kidding">JK</abbr>](data/wordleCode.pdf)"

 ## Solution Words